pkardas/notes/books/nlp-book.md

 - conscientiousness vs unconscientiousness - self-disciplined, organised vs inefficient, careless
 - openness to experience - intellectual, insightful s shallow, unimaginative

-Connotation frames - express richer relations ot affective meaning that a predicate encodes about its arguments - Country A violated the sovereignty of Country B.
+Connotation frames - express richer relations to affective meaning that a predicate encodes about its arguments - Country A violated the sovereignty of Country B.

 ## Chapter 21-22